Child check-in - operation

 From the Sessions section click Add template.

 On the pop up, give your session a suitable Name.
 For example, "Youth Club", "9.30am Service", "11.30am Service".
 Notice the naming convention - you don't need to include mention of a date - session attendance is going to be recorded for each date this session template is used.
 It's likely that you'll use the same session settings each time you run child check-in for a particular gathering.
-Typically, a session name could simply be the same as the gathering name but where a gathering repeats across multiple services, you'll want to define a session name that distinguishes which service attendance is going to be recorded for.
+Typically, a session name could be the same as the gathering name but where a gathering repeats across multiple services, you'll want to define a session name that distinguishes which service attendance is going to be recorded for.
 This will help you later with attendance reporting, being able to track attendance for a gathering over a range of dates for each of your services / activities (sessions).

 Next, select the Gathering - the collection of groups that attendance is going to be recorded for under this session.
 See our related support article for further information about creating Gatherings and Groups, and Adding children to groups.